rayuchtai/CATCapp/README.md

 ## Unsolved Problems:
-  1. **SOLVED** How to randomize which card is flipped or not.
+  1. **SOLVED!** How to randomize which card is flipped or not.
 Tarot cards have different meanings when they are reversed.
 I wanted to add them into the the modal.
 However, I couldn't figure out a way to make the cards randomly rotate 180degrees.
 I am still trying to add that feature but at the moment, I am trying to add background information about the deck that is being used and the history behind the cards and tarot itself.

 ### Facing Unsolved Problems:
   1. I think the problem is how I am adding the image.
 It is added before the transformation could stick.